-This 15 pole Sub-D socket on the back side of the device is provided for remote control of the device via analog or digital signals.
+This 15 pole Sub-D socket on the back side of the device is provided for remote control of the device via analog signals or switching conditions.

 If remote control is in operation this analog interface can only be used alternately to the digital interface.
 However, monitoring is always available.